rickkas7/particle_notes/classroom-tips/README.md

 This method is allows factory-fresh Photons to be unboxed and used immediately, however there are some caveats:

-- Some phones have difficulties setting up a Photon (currently many Samsung Galaxy Note devices and some other Android phones).
+- Some phones have difficulties setting up a Photon.
 - This process is hard to debug since there isn't much feedback if something goes wrong.
 - Wi-Fi based configuration always uses Wi-Fi channel 1 when in listening mode (blinking blue).
 With a large number of Photons simultaneously using the same Wi-Fi channel interference can result.
 It may be helpful to stagger turning on the Photons.

+On the narrower side of the Photon box is a barcode and serial number that looks like: PHHMAB804PAKLJZ

+The Wi-Fi network to configure that Photon is Photon-KLJZ.
+The last 4 characters of the serial number are the suffix on the Wi-Fi configuration network name.
+That's how you can tell which network to use.

+For older Photons, the serial number looks like PH-160329-KVXY-0 and the network is Photon-KVXY.

 ### Setting up an instructor station